linto-ai/linto-stt/README.md

 NB: You must install docker and docker-compose on your machine.

 ## Configuration
-The LinSTT service that will be set-up here require KALDI models, the acoustic model and the decoding graph.
+The STT worker that will be set-up here require KALDI models, the acoustic model and the decoding graph.
 Indeed, these models are not included in the repository; you must download them in order to run LinSTT.
 You can use our pre-trained models from here: [Downloads](https://doc.linto.ai/#/services/linstt_download).

 1- Download the French acoustic model and the small decoding graph (linstt.v1).
 You can download the latest version for optimal performance and you should make sure that you have the hardware requirement in terms of RAM.